 “Importantly, fighting a pathogen by hitting an enzyme from the host cell is likely to slow the emergence of drug resistance, because the pathogen cannot easily escape through the selection of target mutations,” Professor Doerig said.

 The researchers will now extend their work in studies on the Zika virus and toxoplasmosis.

-Read the full paper titled Signalome-wide assessment of host cell response to Hepatitis C virus and published today in Nature Communications.
+The paper, titled Signalome-wide assessment of host cell response to Hepatitis C virus, appeared in Nature Communications.

 Committed to making the discoveries that will relieve the future burden of disease, the newly established Monash Biomedicine Discovery Institute at Monash University brings together more than 120 internationally-renowned research teams.
 Our researchers are supported by world-class technology and infrastructure, and partner with industry, clinicians and researchers internationally to enhance lives through discovery